-Gravitational potential energy, also known as gravity, is a particular type of potential energy that underlies many of the phenomena we experience in our daily lives, from throwing a ball into the air to understanding how hydroelectric plants work.
+Gravitational potential energy, also known as gravitational energy, is a particular type of potential energy that underlies many of the phenomena we experience in our daily lives, from throwing a ball in the air to understanding how hydroelectric power plants work.

-In this article, we will define gravitational potential energy in detail, the calculation formula with two solved exercises and application examples to help you better understand this type of energy.
+In this article, we'll define gravitational potential energy in detail, use the formula for calculating it, and provide two completed exercises and application examples to help you better understand this type of energy.

 Definition of gravitational potential energy